magodo/terraform-provider-restful/README.md

 > A pull request with these changes has been opened upstream at https://github.com/magodo/terraform-provider-restful/pull/164
 > This version base was based with the magodo/terraform-provider-restful v0.24.0

+## Recent Changes

+- `base_url` in the provider is now optional.
+If not defined in the provider, it must be specified in each resource or operation.
+- Resources and operations now support `base_url` and `security` overrides, allowing per-resource configuration for different APIs.

 This is a general Terraform provider aims to work for any platform as long as it exposes a RESTful API.

 The document of this provider is available on [Terraform Provider Registry](https://registry.terraform.io/providers/lfventura/restful/latest/docs).